jgoggles/danweaver.dev/content/posts/useless-code.md

 different sounding voices.
 Remember that creativity is distinct from technical know-how.
 Remember that this is so much freaking fun.
 Remember that you can type anything you want.

-[^1]: This a convenient metaphor for an otherwise [broken system](https://www.prisonpolicy.org/reports/pie2020.html).
-[^2]: Or function or routine or whatever you want to call it.